junxit/us-congress-bills-112/bill.md

 - **(d)** Chapter 6 of title 5, United States Code, is amended as follows:
   - **(1)** In section 603, by striking subsection (d).
   - **(2)** In section 604(a) by striking the second paragraph (6).

+## § 11.
+Agency preparation of guides

+Section 212(a)(5) the Small Business Regulatory Enforcement Fairness Act of 1996 (5 U.S.C.
+601 note) is amended to read as follows:

+> - **(5)** *Agency preparation of guides* The agency shall, in its sole discretion, taking into account the subject matter of the rule and the language of relevant statutes, ensure that the guide is written using sufficiently plain language likely to be understood by affected small entities.
+Agencies may prepare separate guides covering groups or classes of similarly affected small entities and may cooperate with associations of small entities to distribute such guides.
+In developing guides, agencies shall solicit input from affected small entities or associations of affected small entities.
+An agency may prepare guides and apply this section with respect to a rule or a group of related rules.